dklopstein/waste-sorting-classifier/README.md

 3. Evaluate your model and compare training vs. test error

    Our model had an accuracy of 0.8316 on our test set, meaning it had an error of 0.1684.
-After addressing overfitting in Milestone 4, it had an accuracy of 0.6677.
+After addressing overfitting in Milestone 4, it had an accuracy of 0.6677 on our test set.

 5. Answer the questions: Where does your model fit in the fitting graph?